 Scaling involves a full dental cleaning that eliminates plaque and tartar from the surface of your teeth.
-In the second, which is planing, our expert smoothens the roughened area of your tooth root to allow your gums to reconstruct and reattach to the tooth.
+During the planing process, our expert smoothens the roughened area of your tooth root to allow your gums to reconstruct and reattach to the tooth.

 If periodontal disease has eaten too much into your tooth root, our periodontist will consider this an advanced case of periodontitis and will recommend a surgical intervention known as bone grafting.
 This involves placing a natural or synthetic bone where the bone is lost.
 We may also inject tissue-stimulating proteins to aid the regeneration of root tissues.